Coding-faizan/StickerSmash/README.md

 - before coding the UI, break down it into components from the given ui i.e: design or Image
 - React Native includes a few different components for handling touch events, but <Pressable> is recommended for its flexibility.
 It can detect single taps, long presses, trigger separate events when the button is pushed in and released, and more.
 - how to make components reusable with respect to styling e.g: Button
+- how to override default styles by using inline styles